awexli/2D-Space-Shooter/README.md

 - UIManager not using _lives of player class
 - Audiosource being referenced too many times
 - Audio for damaged player
 - Classes referencing each other from all over the place
+- Hard coded shieldChildIndex
+- Allow for unique powerup audio for each powerup (very crude method working right now)

 ## To be added in the future
 - Levels
 - Different powerups
 - Various audio
-- Various visual
+- "Moving Bacground"
 - Better text
 - Cooldown visual